Tidal Wave (Thorpe Park)

-Tidal Wave (or Oasis presents Tidal Wave for sponsorship purposes) is a giant 'Shoot-the-Chutes' water ride located at Thorpe Park in Surrey, England, UK.
-It was opened in 2000 and was Tussauds' first major investment in the park before the Colossus rollercoaster in 2002.
+Tidal Wave is a giant 'Shoot-the-Chutes' water ride located at Thorpe Park in Surrey, England, UK.
+It was opened in 2000.
+It was the Tussauds Group's first major investment in Thorpe Park after acquiring it in 1998.

 When the ride was constructed in 2000 it was the tallest water ride in Europe and retained the title until 2002, when Hydro at Oakwood Theme Park was opened.

 Theme

 The ride is set in a 1960s New England–style fishing village "Amity Cove", which appears to have been hit by a tidal wave.
 Throughout Amity Cove, a pastiche radio station named "WWTP Radio" plays rock and roll and surf music from the era (for example The Beach Boys and Elvis Presley), along with parody advertisements, news reports and interviews with village characters.
 The area originally had many scenic features, effects and visual gags on this theme, though today much has disappeared.

 At its launch, marketing material described the experience as: "Total devastation: share the thrill of a fishing village which has been devastated by a huge wall of water and is about to experience a second freak hit.
 Riders, waiting to be evacuated from the disaster scene, will 'live through' the experience of a mega wave strike".

 The ride's queueline is host to a number of partially-ruined buildings, including a bathroom with a leaking shower, an overflowing toilet and a house with a boat stuck in its roof.
 The station is built at an angle to give the impression that the building is sinking.
 Upon leaving the ride, guests are led through an open-fronted shack above the end of the track, directly in front of the splash down.
 As the boat hits the water, the wave travels straight towards this building and often continues on to the pathway behind.

 Originally around the splash pool were several large effects, such as a giant water tower which released a torrent of water, the sound of a church organ coming from the spire of a sunken church and a gas tank that exploded with a giant flame.
 The gas tank no longer operates because the cylinders that were used to fuel the flame were removed during the construction of Stealth and never replaced.